Singly Cabibbo-suppressed hadronic weak decays of the $\Omega^-$ hyperon: The quark-level amplitudes and physical observables

 \subsection{The decay amplitudes of $su\to ud$ processes}

 The hyperon two-body hadronic weak decays also involve a typical transition processes known as the pole terms which describe the $su\to ud$ internal conversion mechanism via $W$-boson exchange.
-As shown in Fig.~\ref{fig:quark-level diagram}, in $\Omega$ decays, only the $\Lambda K^-$ channel contains such a pole process where the strong interaction that emits a kaon meson first occurs, followed by the weak interaction that changes the flavor.
-For the pole terms, the general expression of decay amplitude can be written as \begin{widetext}
+As shown in Fig.~\ref{fig:quark-level diagram}, only the $\Lambda K^-$ channel contains such a pole process where the strong interaction that emits a kaon meson first occurs, followed by the weak interaction that changes the flavor.
+For the pole terms, the general expression of decay amplitude can be written as~\cite{LeYaouanc:1978ef, Richard:2016hac, Niu:2020gjw} \begin{widetext}

-\end{widetext} where $\mathbb{B}_m$ and $\mathbb{B}_m^{\prime}$ denote the intermediate baryon states with quantum numbers of $J^P=\frac12^+$ and $\frac12^-$, respectively.
+\end{widetext} where $\mathbb{B}_m$ and $\mathbb{B}_m^{\prime}$ denote the intermediate baryon states with quantum numbers of $J^P=1/2^+$ and $1/2^-$, respectively.
 The dominant contributions of the pole terms come from the processes that the intermediate states are approximately on-shell.
-In our calculation, the approximation of propagator

-is applied.
-It should be noted that this treatment will bring uncertainties into the theoretical results since the intermediate states are generally off-shell.
+Thus, the approximation of propagator $1/(\slashed{p}-m+i\Gamma/2) \approx 2m/(p^2-m^2+i m\Gamma)$ is applied.
+This treatment will bring uncertainties into the theoretical results since the intermediate states are generally off-shell.
 Nevertheless, such uncertainties can be absorbed into the quark model parameters for which the range of the favored values by experimental data can be estimated.